Meditation and the Breath

-1. Look for a quiet place
+1. First, look for a quiet place

 2. Find a comfortable seat

-4. Count your breaths
+4. Count your breath cycles

 5. Watch your breath